18 cruise ship crew cabins’ must-haves

 For safety reasons, it is strictly prohibited to keep any electric appliances in cruise ship rooms and cabins.
 A kettle is not allowed, so if you want to have a cup of tea or coffee, you have to go to the crew mess or staff mess.
 The best way to keep your drinks hot is to buy an insulated water bottle that you can carry around and have your tea/coffee whenever you want.
 You can also bring it outside in port, and have your drink at the beach or elsewhere!

 For women, a clutch wristlet purse is definitely one of the most useful cruise ship must-have items.
-When I am on duty, I always carry it with me – I put inside my phone, schedule, a sea pass card, a pen, and that’s it!
+When I am on duty, I always carry it with me – Inside, I store my phone, schedule, a sea pass card, a pen, and that’s it!
 Otherwise, I would have to wear these things in my pocket!
 The purse doesn’t have to be fancy and beautiful – it needs to be practical, discrete, and simple, and it’s good to have a wrist strap so you can put it around your wrist (in the picture below).

 To Wrap Up

-I hope my list of 18 crew cabins must-haves helped you plan how to organize your living space on board a cruise ship.
+I hope my list of 18 crew cabins must-haves helped you plan how to organize your living space onboard a cruise ship.
 Whether you are joining as a new hire, or as a returning crew member, consider getting these items as they might be extremely helpful and useful to have!